 carrier-based combat aircraft.

-Northrop Grumman Corporation, Rolls-Royce,
+Northrop Grumman Corporation, Rolls-Royce, Raytheon

 Corporation, L-3 Communications, U.S. Air Force, and

 DARPA, for designing, building, testing, and operating

 Global Hawk, the first fully autonomous, operationally

 demonstrated, and most capable surveillance and

 reconnaissance unmanned aerial vehicle in the world.